Layered with rosemary, parsley, garlic and butter, this pull-apart bread is a dream come true when you’re craving soft, flavorful carbs.

 - Transfer the dough to the bowl, cover it with a clean towel, and allow it to rest in a warm area for about an hour.
 The dough should almost double in size.

-- When the dough has risen, sprinkle more of the flour on your work surface.
+- When the dough has risen, sprinkle more flour on your work surface.
 Transfer the dough to the surface and punch it down a few times.
 Roll it out to a large oval, about 1/4-inch thick.

-- Combine the remaining 1/4 cup of melted butter with the remaining 1/4 teaspoon salt, garlic, and the herbs.
+- Combine the remaining 1/4 cup of melted butter with the remaining 1/4 teaspoon salt, garlic, and herbs.

 - Use a biscuit cutter (4-5 inches in diameter) to cut rounds out from the dough.
 Brush the butter mixture over one side of each round and fold in half.
 One at a time, place the folded rounds in the loaf pan, pressed up against each other, rounded side facing up.